 Furthermore, guests are required to use 100% biodegradable, phosphorous-free soap and shampoo.

 Due to our remote location, we’re completely off-grid and we must generate our own electricity.
-Electricity use is limited to power a few appliances such as common-area lighting, refrigeration and kitchen equipment.
+Electricity use is limited to power a few appliances such as common-area lighting, water pumps, and kitchen equipment.

 Some of our energy conservation measures include: